Utah vs. Colorado NCAA Football Odds, Plays and Insights | November 26, 2021

 Colorado Stats and Trends

-- In Colorado's 11 games this year, it has five wins against the spread.
+- In Colorado's 11 games this season, it has five wins against the spread.

 - The Buffaloes covered the spread in their only game when underdogs by 23.5 points or more.

-- Colorado's games this year have hit the over on four of 10 set point totals (40%).
+- Colorado's games this season have gone over the total in four out of 10 opportunities (40%).

-- When Colorado totals more than 341.0 yards, the team is 2-1 against the spread and 3-1 overall.
+- In games that Colorado totals over 341 yards, the team is 2-1 against the spread and 3-1 overall.

 - The Buffaloes have seven giveaways this season, while the Utes have 12 takeaways .